Tinkerforge/doc/en/source/Kits/HardwareHacking/DoorbellNotifier_HardwareSetup.rst

 The Analog In Bricklet can't measure AC voltages since it can't measure negative voltages, so it is only able to measure the positive part of the wave.
-But this does not present a problem since we don't want to measure here.
+But this does not present a problem since we don't want to measure a value.
 We only want to detect a trigger.

 Hardware Setup
 ^^^^^^^^^^^^^^

-The hardware setup is pretty simple.
 The Analog In Bricklet is connected in parallel to the doorbell.
-The Brick Viewer can be used to find out if the Analog In Bricklet can detect if someone is triggering the doorbell.
+The Brick Viewer can be used to find out if the Analog In Bricklet can detect if someone is using the doorbell.

 TODO BrickV Screenshot